aditisingh0562/FocusFlow/README.md

 - ✅ Task Manager: Add, complete, and delete tasks
 - 💾 Saves data in browser using localStorage
 - 📱 Responsive frontend using HTML/CSS/JavaScript
-- 🔌 Backend powered by Node.js and Express (optional)
+- 🔌 Backend powered by Node.js and Express

 ---